 Nebraska Innovation Campus

-Parking permit from UNL campuses are valid on the Nebraska Innovation Campus (NIC) in the Conference Center parking lot located north of Transformation Drive.
-For further enquiries about reciprocal parking at UNO, please contact their Parking Services directly at 402-559-8580 Ext.
-3.
+UNL parking permits are valid on the Nebraska Innovation Campus (NIC) in the Conference Center parking lot located north of Transformation Drive.

 Occasional Parking Permit